p-izza220/HSP/README.md

 # README

-This is a website for a Manhattan-based Dog-Walking company.
+This is a website for the Manhattan-based Dog-Walking company, Home Sweet Paws.